Ed.D. Program FAQs

 The majority of candidates in the program work full-time, and the program is designed to be completed without career interruption.
 In fact, being in the program supports candidates’ professional development and expands their knowledge and skills.
 In addition, through the field experiences, some employers are finding opportunities for the candidate to work on special projects that address a critical need.

+The program's hybrid instruction combines the flexibility of digital learning with the depth of in-person learning.
 Classes are a mix of faculty lectures, case studies, candidate presentations and discussion, group work, individual instruction, field trips, and distinguished guest lecturers.
-All classes are team taught by two faculty members.
-Friday night classes are held from 5:30-9:30 p.m., with a dinner break.
-Saturday classes are held from 9 a.m. to 5 p.m., with morning, lunch, and afternoon breaks.
+All classes include guest lecturers who are successful leadership practitioners that add diverse perspectives and real-life experience with course content.
+This teaching model creates an instructional learning experience that is often more powerful and engaging than what can be created with a single instructor.
+Cohorts meet in-person every 4 to 5 weeks.
+In-person Friday night classes are held from 5:30-9:30 p.m., with a dinner break.
+In-person Saturday classes are held from 9 a.m. to 5 p.m., with morning, lunch, and afternoon breaks.

 A cohort is a group of students who start the program together and progress through each course as a group.
 Each cohort is divided into small study groups.